-- 210. If issued, the licence would oblige the licence holder to immediately report any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or the environment associated with the dealings; - any contraventions of the licence by persons covered by the licence; - any unintended effects of the release. - 211.
-The licence holder is also obliged to submit an Annual Report containing any information required by the licence. - 212.
-There are also provisions that enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 4, below). - 213.
-If issued, the licence would also require the licence holder to notify the Regulator of the following authorisations by the APVMA: - inclusion on the Public Chemicals Registration Information System (PubCRIS); and - any amendments to the registration.
+213. The licence obliges the licence holder to immediately report any of the following to the Regulator:

+- any additional information regarding risks to the health and safety of people or the environment associated with the dealings; - any contraventions of the licence by persons covered by the licence; - any unintended effects of the release.

+214. The licence holder is also obliged to submit an Annual Report containing any information required by the licence.

+215. There are also provisions that enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 4, below).

+216. The licence also requires the licence holder to notify the Regulator of the following authorisations by the APVMA:

+• inclusion on the Public Chemicals Registration Information System (PubCRIS); and any amendments to the registration.